OPProductivity/anythingllm-pdf-parser-embedder-assistant/README.md

-# AnythingLLM PDF Parser Embedder Assistant
+# AnythingLLM PDF Parser And Embedder
+**Single PDF files are often too big to chat with inside AnythingLLM, this Assistant is a localhost app that parses and splits your pdf file to the require max text chunk size of AnythingLLM, in custom chunk sizes, or per page, so that you can more eaily chat with your PDF files in AnythingLLM**

-**Localhost app that converts normal and scanned PDF files into AnythingLLM format and automatically uploads and embeds files into new AnythingLLM Desktop workspaces via easy graphical user interface**
+**The app uses a web page (localhost) that allows you to pick and select your PDF files, convert them into AnythingLLM format and upload and embed the files automatically into a new AnythingLLM Desktop workspace.**

 This AnythingLLM (Windows 11) assistant turns one PDF, a selected batch or folder of PDFs, into clean text files, and uploads them and embeds them to AnythingLLM.
 AnythingLLM itself does not support